ManageIQ/manageiq.org/source/blog/2016-08-22-last-week-in-manageiq-azure-errors-and-gems.md

 ### [MiQ Roles API](https://github.com/ManageIQ/manageiq/pull/10452)

-Chris Arcand and Joe Rafaniello have been at the refactoring again, this time overhauling the MiQ Roles API to:
+Chris Arcand and Joe Rafaniello have been at the refactoring again, this time overhauling the ManageIQ Roles API to:
 > remove unused and needlessly complex code.

 As with all good refactorings, this included 48 new additions, but managed to remove 124 lines of code!